 Residency brief

-Jaipur Rugs, Founded in 1978 by Nand Kishore Chaudhary, a social entrepreneur with the philosophy of connecting grassroots weavers to the world’s urban customers, Jaipur Rugs became India's largest manufacturer of hand- knotted carpets.
-Started with two looms and 9 weavers, today the company directly collaborates with more than 50,000 rural artisans in nearly 600 remotest villages of India and exports to more than 90 countries in the world.
+Jaipur Rugs, founded in 1978 by Nand Kishore Chaudhary, a social entrepreneur with the philosophy of connecting grassroots weavers to the world’s urban customers, Jaipur Rugs became India's largest manufacturer of hand-knotted carpets.
+Started with two looms and 9 weavers, today the company directly collaborates with more than 40,000 rural artisans in nearly 600 remote villages of India and exports to more than 90 countries in the world.

-• Thematic focus Arts & Craft, Textile (Yarn spinning, dying, weaving), and Visual Arts
+• Thematic focus Arts & Crafts, Textile (Yarn spinning, dying, weaving), and Visual Arts

 Location

 Jaipur is a city with various charms.
 The royal city of Rajasthan is not just home to forts, palaces and incredible architecture, it is home to intricate arts and crafts.
-The Pink City as is lovingly called has a rich history of performing culture and craft production.
-Today, Jaipur has 30 different crafts forms, and at least 7 mainstream performing arts with 36 craft industries of different kinds of crafts from textile production to stonework.
+The Pink City, as it is lovingly called, has a rich history of performing culture and craft production.
+Today, Jaipur has 30 different craft forms, and at least 7 mainstream performing arts with 36 craft industries of different kinds of crafts, from textile production to stonework.

 Residency conditions